-Ben Davidson was born to a long lineage of highly respected Haida artists, and is the son of Robert Davidson, the foremost Northwest Coast artist alive today.
+Ben Davidson was born to a long lineage of highly respected Haida artists, and was the son of Robert Davidson, the foremost Northwest Coast artist alive today.
 Although unusual according to Haida tradition, Ben formerly apprenticed to his father, finishing his four years of training in 1998.

-Davidson is very much involved in the art and ceremony of the Haida, he was one of the first members of the Rainbow Creek Dancers, a Haida dance group established by Robert and Reg Davidson.
+Davidson was very much involved in the art and ceremony of the Haida, he was one of the first members of the Rainbow Creek Dancers, a Haida dance group established by Robert and Reg Davidson.